gvwilson/thirdbit/src/fiction/santas/index.md

 seems."
 The mummy pulled a pair of keys out of its abdomen[^abdomen] and slid the first one into a slot in the door frame.
-"He is…
+"After all…
-a pirate…
+he is…
-you know.
+a pirate.
 They aren't…
 a naturally…
 trusting…